 There is a report for the related CF-R5 that the PCMCIA driver should be set up as a module so it can be unloaded in order to get the machine to sleep and wake up properly; I have not verified the necessity, but my PCMCIA subsystem is compiled as modules.

 I'd advise changing the disk, though: 4200rpm is definitely substandard these days (over 7ms latency); if you have the Y5, you need an ATA drive, so you get a choice of 160GB (max) at 5400 rpm (Seagate, Samsung, Western Digital, latency around 5ms) or 100GB (max) at 7200rpm (Seagate, Hitachi, latency down to 4ms).
 These disks all draw the same amount of power as the Toshiba delivered with the machine, which is listed at 4.5W start, 2W active, 0.5W idle.
-(If you are lucky to have a Y7, you should still change the disk: the Japanese-market SATA disk is also curiously slow; with SATA, however, you have many more choices for replacement, including higher capacities and speeds, than with ATA -- you can get up to a 200GB 7200rpm disk.)
+(If you have a Y7, you should still change the disk: the Japanese-market SATA disk is also curiously slow; with SATA, however, you have many more choices for replacement, including higher capacities and speeds, than with ATA -- you can get up to a 250GB 7200rpm disk.)
 I changed to a Western Digital Scorpio 160GB at 5400rpm.
 Everything works fine, I cannot tell any difference in temperature or battery usage, but disk-intensive operations are now faster (it is variable, of course, but I've seen speedups up to 1/3 faster -- more than the ratio of latency times would suggest, perhaps due to better buffers).
 Not to mention that I almost doubled my storage space...